IronLanguages/ironpython3/Documentation/building.md

 package                         Creates packages supported by the current platform stage                           Stages files ready for packaging test-*                          Runs tests from `all` categories, `ironpython` specific tests,
-                                `cpython` tests from the CPython stdlib test suite, `smoke` a small set of tests
+                                `cpython` tests from the CPython stdlib test suite
 ```

-If the build is successful the binaries are stored in ironpython3/bin/{ConfigurationName}/{Framework}
+If the build is successful the binaries are stored in ironpython3/bin/{Configuration}/{TargetFramework}